anhlehoang410/wxWebViewWebKit2/README.md

 ---------

 This backend is made up of two files.
-Simply compile these alongside your project and link again WebKitGTK.
+Simply compile these alongside your project and link against WebKitGTK.

 Using
 -----

-To use wxWebViewChromium first register the backend with wxWidgets
+To use wxWebViewWebKit2 first register the backend with wxWidgets

     wxWebView::RegisterFactory(wxWebViewBackendWebKit2,
                                wxSharedPtr<wxWebViewFactory>